 The Sno Valley Senior Center (SVSC) has lamented the lack of affordable rental housing for seniors in the Snoqualmie Valley for many years.
 As local farmers and other long-term residents age, the lack of housing options force them out of the area where they raised their children and spent most of their lives.
 There is no affordable housing option in Carnation, and no affordable senior housing between North Bend and Redmond.

 In the spring of 2021, Ginger Segel conducted a feasibility study that included constructing an apartment building on land owned by SVSC just north of the center of downtown in Carnation.
 She found that the site can accommodate 15 one-bedroom apartments with rents affordable to households at 30 and 50% of the area median income.
-The project is proposed to be funded by the Federal Home Loan Bank, King County Housing Finance Program, and Washington State Housing Trust Fund with construction planned to start in the 2023.
+The project is under construction with completion scheduled for summer 2024.
+The State Housing Trust Fund, King County and the Federal Home Loan Bank, along with local charitable donations, and loans from the Washington Community Reinvestment Association and the Seattle Bank, have funded the project.